SLC – Student Leadership Council

 At Jingili we value our students voices and the insight they can provide to improve the experiences for all students at our school.
-The Student Representative Council (SRC) is a direct link to the students and their opinions.
-The SRC endeavours to enable all students to feel valued, be included and contribute to a positive school community.
+The Student Leadership Council (SLC) represents the students and their opinions.
+The SLC endeavours to enable all students to feel valued, be included and contribute to a positive school community.

-Students from year 3-6 can apply to be involved to be part of the Primary SRC each year.
-The SRC meets once a week to discuss issues relevant to the Primary School.
-Teachers are responsible for helping students to run the meetings.
+Students from year 3-6 can apply to be involved to be part of the Primary SLC each year.
+The SLC meets once a week to discuss issues relevant to the school.
+Teachers are responsible supporting students to run the meetings and implementing their ideas.
 This ‘hands-on’ approach allows staff to keep in close contact with student concerns.
-It is the duty of the SRC representatives to seek input from their class members and to report back following meetings.
+It is the duty of the SLC representatives to seek input from their class members and to report back following meetings.

-Ideas, suggestions and requests for changes to school practice can be made by the SRC.
-A major focus of the SRC is our commitment to social justice, raising funds for, and awareness of, the disadvantaged.
+The SLC helps provide ideas, suggestions and requests for changes to school practice.
+A major focus of the SLC is our commitment to social justice, raising funds for, and awareness of the disadvantaged.